vishu1994/Twitter-bot/README.md

 You need these modules and technologies in your system to run this project.
 We have put all these modules/technology in requirements.txt

 ## How to run this project
-you need to clone this repository in your repository.
+1) you need to clone this repository in your repository.
 > git clone https://github.com/vishu1994/Twitter-bot.git

+2) After that  run a command on  your terminal
+> pip install -r requirements.txt

+ this will donwnload all the requirements to run this project in you system.

-After that open your terminal and run the different-different python files
+3) After that open your terminal and run the different-different python files
 > python filename

-To make this project automated install cron jobs in your system.
+4) To make this project automated install cron jobs in your system.
 Then in the terminal run this code
 > crontab -e

-Now press i.
+5) Now press i.
 You will be enter in insert mode then type

 > \* \* \* \* \* /path/to/python3python_file>>/log_file/where/you_want_to/log_output/of_crontab 2>&1